Introduction to a proposed book

 temperature differences developed so some regions solidified while others remained

 molten.
-We can appreciate the early surface deformations leading to a crust of uneven
+We can appreciate the early surface deformations leading to a crust of slightly

 Observation of other newly-formed suns suggests that ignition is followed by an